ArduPilot/MAVProxy/html/_sources/modules/cmdlong.txt

 Camera
 ===========

+Note the following commands are not processed by APM, rather they are meant for a companion computer which controls the camera.

 .. code:: bash

     cammsg M1 M2 M3 M4 M5 M6 M7 M8

-Send a MAV_CMD_DO_DIGICAM_CONTROL.
+Send a MAV_CMD_DO_DIGICAM_CONTROL Mavlink message.
 Parameters are: M1=Session control e.g. show/hide lens,
 M2=Zoom's absolute position, M3=Zooming step value to offset zoom from the current position, M4=Focus Locking, Unlocking or Re-locking, M5=Shooting Command, M6=Command Identity, M7=Empty.